Dorfnox/Dorfshell/README.md

 ## Commands

 The minishell can run any system executables located in the PATH environmental variable, as well as some simple builtins.
+The minishell also catches Ctrl-c signals, if you want to terminate a running program.

 ### Builtin Commands